Configuration

 -

-- Description: Path to the SSL private key file.
+string - Description: Path to the SSL private key file.

 - Example: "ssl_key/private.key"